yrlu/quadrotor/README.md

 - Path planning algorithms (Dijkstra, A*)
 - Trajectory optimizations (Minimum Snap/Acceleration Trajectory)

-Please cite this work use the following bibtex if you use the software in your publications
+Please cite this work using the following bibtex if you use the software in your publications

 ```
 @software{Lu_Quadrotor_Control_Path_2022,